Floydlang/floyd/docs/README.md

 This sounds really complicated and heavy-weight but it's not, as you'll see.

-##### FLOYD'S PRIMARY GOALS
+# PRIMARY GOALS

-1. Make it simple to create robust large scale software
+1. Make it simpler to create robust large scale software products

-2. Replace many bad programming ideas with a few good ones, also make code composable
+2. Replace many bad programming ideas with a few good ones, critical to make code composable

 3. Introduce high-level features needed for large scale software